raul23/SimulRPi/docs/README_docs.rst

    Since we are showing how to use the ``SimulRPi`` library, the presented code examples are to be executed on your computer.
-However, the script `run_examples`_ which runs the following code examples can be executed on a Raspberry Pi or your computer.
+However, the script :mod:`~SimulRPi.run_examples` which runs the following code examples can be executed on a Raspberry Pi or your computer.

 Example 1: display 1 LED